-^{} The Crime Rate is based on the actual number of full-time equivalent (FTE) students and employees, which is calculated according to a state-mandated formula.
+The Crime Rate is based on the actual number of full-time equivalent (FTE) students and employees, which is calculated according to a state-mandated formula.
+Due to mitigation efforts related top COVID-19 all courses at the Graduate Business Center were remote for the calendar year 2020.
 The Index in the table above is based on incidents reported per 100,00 FTEs.